On the optimal pivot path of simplex method for linear programming based on reinforcement learning: Theoretical Analysis

+i.e. $T=m$.
+In this way, $T=\min(m,n-m)$, which is a polynomial of $n$.
+Additionally, $T$ can represent the maximum hops of all shortest paths between any two vertices in the feasible region.
+Therefore, the shortest pivot iterations starting from any initial point in the feasible region is the polynomial of the number of variables when the number of vertices in the feasible region is $C_n^m$. \end{proof}

-From the perspective of combination number, we prove that under the above conditions, the shortest distance between any two vertices of the feasible region is $\min(m,n-m)$.
-This conclusion is also meaningful from the perspective of the simplex algorithm.
-Specifically, the degree constraint in the above proposition means that any $m$ columns of the constraint matrix corresponds to a basis matrix of the simplex method.
+From the perspective of combination number, Theorem \ref{thm3} proves that the shortest distance between any two vertices of the feasible region is $\min(m,n-m)$ when the number of vertices in the feasible region is $C_n^m$.
+This conclusion is also meaningful from the geometric perspective of the simplex method.
+Specifically, the number of vertices in the feasible region is $C_n^m$ means that any $m$ columns of the constraint matrix corresponds to a basis matrix of the simplex method.
 Therefore, for any two basis matrices $B_1$ and $B_2$, there can be at most $\min (m, n-m)$ different columns.
 We only need to exchange different columns respectively.
 In this way, the initial vertex $B_1$ is converted to $B_2$ through $min (m, n-m)$ pivot iterations.
-In other words, the optimal pivot iteration needed for any linear objective functions is $min (m, n-m)$ at most under the conditions of the above proposition.
+In other words, the optimal pivot iterations needed for any linear objective functions is $min (m, n-m)$ at most under the conditions of the above theorems.

-We reveal that the optimal pivot of simplex algorithm is polynomial for the given degree constraint from the perspective of theory and simplex method respectively.
-Furthermore, the optimal MCTS rule we proposed can find the polynomial pivot iterations for the specific feasible regions.
+We reveal that the optimal pivot of simplex method is polynomial when the number of vertices in the feasible region is $C_n^m$ from the perspective of theory and geometry respectively.
+Furthermore, the proposed MCTS rule can find the polynomial pivot iterations when the number of vertices in the feasible region is $C_n^m$.